vahidbas/ssmkit/doc/global/tutorial01.md

 The output `x_seq_est` is a vector whose length is `z_seq.size()+1` because `filter()` method also returns the estimate of initial state.
 Each element of `x_seq_est` is a tuple containing mean and covariance of the estimated state.

-Finally, one may like to calculate the Mean Squared Error of the Kalman filter output with respect to original state sequence.
+Finally, one may like to calculate the Mean Squared Error (MSE) of the Kalman filter output with respect to original state sequence.
 For now lets do it using standard C++:
 ~~~{.cpp}
 // calculate mean squared error of the estimation